 Tear-stimulating drugs – Available as gel or eye drops, and recently FDA- approved nasal spray, these help to increase tear production.

 Autologous blood serum drops – For serious dry eye that’s not responding to other treatment, these eyedrops are made with a sample of your blood.
 It’s processed to remove the red blood cells and then mixed with a salt solution.

 Regenereyes - The natural biologic ophthalmic solution that consists of proteins, cytokines, and growth factors helps to reduce inflammation, lubricate and protect, and aids in healing and regeneration of corneal tissue.
 For more information visit https://www.regenereyes.com

 Punctal Plugs – Tear ducts can be plugged with tiny silicone plugs to reduce tear loss.
 By partially or completely closing your tear ducts, it can keep your tears from leaving your eye too quickly.

 Thermal Pulsation/ Localized Heat Therapy - This treatment helps to unblock oil glands in the eyelids to treat and manage evaporative dry eyes due to meibomian gland dysfunction.

-Cynosure Tempsure Envi - Using a radiofrequency applicator, high-frequency electrical currents are applied to heat up the inner layer of the skin around the eye in order to help relieve the root of dry eye symptoms while also stimulating collagen production for tighter, healthier-looking skin.
+Radio Frequency Treatment - Tempsure Envi by Cynosure uses a handheld applicator to apply radiofrequency energy to heat up the inner layer of the skin around the eye in order to help relieve the root of dry eye symptoms while also stimulating collagen production for tighter, healthier-looking skin - great for reducing crow's feet!
 For more information, click here.

 You don’t have to suffer from the symptoms of dry eye.
 Talk to your optometrist about dry eye treatment options designed to address the underlying cause of your condition.